 Potential for iterative refinement of genotype-to-phenotype models

 Despite the overall accuracy of the neural network model, some inputs yielded predictions with which departed systematically from observation, suggesting the need for model refinements.
 For example, while the model correctly predicted that the snq∆ybt1∆ycf1∆yor1∆ strain would be more resistant to fluconazole than strains carrying any subset of these knockouts, the additive inhibition model of our neural network model under-estimated the resistance of this four-knockout strain (Fig. XX).
-A standard strategy in neural network design, that allows for the non-additive combination of multiple inputs converging on a target node is to have those inputs converge additively on a new ‘hidden’ node, which can then convey a non-additive signal to the original target node.
+A standard strategy in neural network design, that allows for the non-additive combination of multiple inputs converging on a target node is to have those inputs converge additively on one or more ‘hidden’ nodes, which can then convey a non-additive signal to the original target node.
 For this four gene example, addition of a single hidden neuron yielded better predictions of fluconazole resistance for the four-knockout strain (p < XX, Fig XX).

 In another striking example, valinomycin resistance was quite poorly predicted by the neural network model (XX).
 As it has been observed that the ABC-16 strain is more resistant to valinomycin than the wild-type23,49, we considered the possibility that a valinomycin efflux pump (or other resistance mechanism) exists outside of our set of 16 targeted transporter genes, and is negatively influenced by one or more of our 16 studied transporters.
 To formalize this possibility, we added one additional ‘mystery transporter gene’ (always present) and its corresponding activity node to the neural network.
 Training the neural network only on our valinomycin data yielded a model in which SNQ2, PDR5 and YBT1 each inhibit a ‘mystery transporter’ which clears valinomycin (Fig XX).